Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 3

 Hill but I thought in case I was hit

-I should have someone near but it
+I should have someone near but It

-Tell them all at home they
+Tell them all at home to Keep

-cheered up but send all the
+Cheered up but send all the

 reinforcements along.
 We have

-this old Bosche just scared
+the old Bosche just scared

-to death of the distractions now
+to death of the Australians now

-he cannot be persuaded to
+He cannot be persuaded to

 attack us at all these days